The neonatal intensive care unit (NICU): what is it?

 Your baby’s hospital might not use all the principles of Developmental Care, but it might use parts of this approach.
 Research has shown that babies nursed with the Developmental Care approach are healthier, develop faster and go home earlier.
 Other research suggests there’s no evidence that these babies have better long-term development or better short-term medical outcomes.

-Your family and the neonatal intensive care unit (NICU)
+Your family and the NICU

 The NICU is a strange environment for your baby, you and your family.
-But it’s also your baby’s nursery, his home away from home.
+But it’s also your baby’s nursery, their home away from home.
 There are some suggestions to help you make it as much like a nursery as possible in our article on coping with the NICU.